 1920 - 1940

 Walter Dwyer retires from Dwyer Durack & Dunphy.
-He was known in practice as “a good lawyer for the underdog”.
+He was known in practice as “a good for the underdog”.
 At this time, Walter Dwyer was appointed as the first President of the Arbitration Court of Western Australia.

 William Dunphy’s son, Edward Arthur Dunphy becomes a partner of Dwyer Durack & Dunphy.
 He remains in partnership until 1945.